shamimbinnur/shamimbinnur/README.md

 ### Hola, It's Shamim Bin Nur ! 👋
-I love to build real-life applications and solve their problems
+I prefer to see my direct impact on what I build.

 ## Languages